geekelo/fenaj-schedula/README.md

 ## Fenaj Schedula
 ![image](https://github.com/geekelo/fenaj-schedula/assets/102464578/4fd88c53-2b06-4e38-bf44-ba67dccac881)

-**The `Fenaj Schedula` project is a web application developed using the React JavaScript library.
-It serves as the frontend part of a web application and is responsible for providing a user interface and interacting with the backend to display data and user interactions.. 📚**
+**The `Fenaj Schedula` is a mobile-friendly and functional web application developed using the React JavaScript library.
+It is an appointment-booking app to enables users to book spa sessions.
+It comprises a Rails API-only backend application and a react app that provides the user interface for this project.
+With the help of its engaging and interactive user interface, users can create spa sessions and reserve any available spa session of their choice📚**

 ## Demo Link:
  -  [Demo Link](https://fenaj-schedula.onrender.com/home)